andrewawang/r6_auto_idle/README.md

 3. run script

-4.Put mouse cursor in the general area of the red rectangle in this picture: https://i.imgur.com/R7ZrkAT.png
+4. Put mouse cursor in the general area of the red rectangle in this picture: https://i.imgur.com/R7ZrkAT.png

 It needs to be positioned so the retry button can be auto clicked.